Ritik210/OpenGl/README.md

 # OpenGl
-This repository will have different OpenGL code used in Computer graphics.
+This repository contains different OpenGL code used in Computer graphics.

 To use them first u need to setup openGL in your system.